hjalmar/svelte-electron-boilerplate/README.md

 # Support

 Open source in all it's glory is amazing and I personally love to share the knowledge I've accumulated over my years programming and doing webdevelopment.
-A couple of __$dollars__ a month would help greatly to incentivize having packages up to date and the tools and services sometimes needed to be able to do so.
+A small tip helps greatly to incentivize having packages up to date and the tools and services sometimes needed to be able to do so.
 While it's 100% not required, if you find this project beneficial to you and your work, any contribution would be highly appreciated.

 https://www.paypal.me/jenshjalmarsson